1926 Nassau hurricane: Preparations

-On July 23 the United States Weather Bureau cautioned mariners in the eastern Caribbean Sea, and later that day issued hurricane warnings for vessels at sea, southeast of Puerto Rico.
-On July 24 the agency apprised Caribbean-bound ships of 50 to 64 mi/h winds, notifying areas south of 25°N. At 02:00 UTC on July 25 the Weather Bureau issued a tropical storm warning for the eastern coast of Florida from Jupiter Inlet to Key West; this was upgraded to a hurricane warning the next day.
+On July 23 the United States Weather Bureau cautioned mariners in the eastern Caribbean, and later that day issued hurricane warnings for vessels at sea, southeast of Puerto Rico.
+On July 24 the agency apprised Caribbean-bound ships of 50 to 64 mi/h winds, notifying areas south of 25°N. At 02:00 UTC on July 25 the Weather Bureau issued a tropical storm warning from Jupiter Inlet to Key West, Florida; this was raised to a hurricane warning the next day.
 Residents of Nassau began securing their properties, but warnings did not reach Family Islanders—residents of the Out Islands, the majority of the Bahaman archipelago—or seafarers.
 As the hurricane neared South Florida, the Miami-area crew of the 75 ft cruising yacht Cinnabar sought shelter in the Bimini Islands during an excursion there.
 Vessels off Florida remained on standby, while others idled in port.
 On July 27 the Weather Bureau extended the hurricane warning north to Jacksonville, Florida, and to Charleston, South Carolina, a day later.
 Most residents of the Sea Islands evacuated inland, including hundreds from St. Simons, Georgia.
 Watercraft headed for safety.
 Brunswick launched flares to alert mariners.